Rác Thermal Bath

-The Rác Thermal Bath, located in Budapest, Hungary, is an 8000-square metre bath and is renowned for its Turkish bath dating back to the 16th century, and its imperial pools and shower corridor built in the age of the Austro-Hungarian Monarchy.
+The Rác Thermal Bath (Rácz gyógyfürdő, Raitzenbad), located in Budapest, Hungary, is an 8000-square metre bath and is renowned for its Turkish bath dating back to the 16th century, and its imperial pools and shower corridor built in the age of the Austro-Hungarian Monarchy.
 The bath is listed as a UNESCO World Heritage Site and is now part of the newly built complex of the Rác Hotel & Thermal Spa.
 Its name derives from an old Hungarian name for Serbs, one of the former inhabitants of diverse historical Tabán.